maagnaa/java-bootcamp/README.md

 Notice that we created Product as an **abstract class**.
 This is because want to forbid the caller from creating an object of the Product class.
 A Product must either be a Shirt, or a pair of Pants, in the context of this example.
 Classes whose only purpose is inheritance should be defined as abstract.
 A class which we can use to create objects is called a **concrete class**.
 Shirt and Pants are concrete classes.

+We can also create **abstract methods** inside a parent class if we want to force the children to create an override for the method.
+Abstract methods do not have a body, since they are not concrete.

 Types of Inheritance
 1. Single inheritance